 South Korean Judges Uphold President Park Geun-hye's Impeachment

 The rather swift downfall of South Korea's first female president is complete.
-A panel of judges has ruled unanimously that a December impeachment by lawmakers should be upheld, immediately ousting President Park Geun-hye from the office.
+A panel of judges has ruled unanimously that a December impeachment by lawmakers should be upheld, immediately ousting President Park Geun-hye from office.

 Park loses her $10,000-a-month government pension, but more importantly, immunity from prosecution.
 So she could face criminal charges for the alleged involvement in corruption and bribery that led to her downfall.

+After the ruling, pro and anti-Park protesters outside the courtroom clashed.
+Police say at least two people were killed in the violence.

-Park, 65, was a trailblazer among East Asian nations as a woman head of state.
+Park, 65, was a trailblazer among East Asian nations as a female head of state.
 But her now truncated term — she served four years of a five-year term — was mired in controversy and accusations that she was aloof and autocratic.
 Despite weeks of hearings, Park never appeared before the court for questioning.
 Instead, her lawyers read a statement: "I feel crushed by all these misunderstandings and allegations," Park said.

 The allegations stem from a political scandal that has rocked South Korea since the fall and touches nearly every power center in the country.
 Park is accused of letting Choi Soon-sil, a family friend of 40 years who had no official title or experience, edit speeches, install appointees and secretly make policy decisions.
-Together, they are accused of pressuring the country's major conglomerates, such as Samsung, to give tens of millions to non-profit organizations started by Choi.
+Together, they are accused of pressuring the country's major conglomerates, such as Samsung, to give tens of millions of dollars to nonprofit organizations started by Choi.

 Park family legacy